 Notes on the data: Median age at death

-Policy context: Median age of death is an indicator of premature mortality.
+Policy context: The median age at death is an indicator of premature mortality.
 It is the age at which exactly half the deaths registered in a given time period were deaths of people above that age and half were deaths below that age.
-Over the five years 2013 to 2017, the median age at death was 78.4 years for males and 84.6 years for females .
+Over the five years 2013 to 2017, the median age at death was 78.0 years for males and 84.0 years for females .
 The range in median age for males is from 63.0 years in the Northern Territory to 79.0 years in New South Wales, Victoria and South Australia; for females it is from 65.0 years in the Northern Territory to 85.0 years in New South Wales, Victoria and South Australia .

-Notes: For deaths data released since 2007, the ABS has applied a staged approach to the coding of cause of death which affects the number of records available for release at any date.
-In each release, the latest year’s data is preliminary, the second latest is revised and the data for the earlier years are final.
+Notes: For detailed data files released since 2007, the ABS has applied a staged approach to the coding of cause of death which affects the number of records available for release at any date.
+In each release, the latest year’s data are preliminary, the second latest are revised and the data for the earlier years are final.
 In this way, the majority of records are released earlier than would be the case than were no data released until files had been returned from Coroners’ offices.
 For further information about the ABS revisions process see the following and related sites: http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/3303.0Explanatory+Notes12012.

 Numerator: Median age at death - males/ females/ persons